18F/before-you-ship/_pages/ato/walkthrough.md

 ### Step 1 — Categorize

-Categorize your system's impact levels using the [ATO Categorization](../categorize/) guide.
+Categorize your system's impact levels using the [ATO Levels](../levels/) guide.

 ### Step 2 — Select controls

-Determine your system's overall level using the [Levels](../levels/) guide.
-This is your system's baseline.

 Your system's baseline will determine the "controls" you need to implement. **"Controls" are individual security requirements** laid out by the National Institute of Standards and Technology (NIST) — for a list of them, see the [Controls](../controls/) page.
 [NIST 800-53 Table D-2](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf#page=109) shows how each control maps to a baseline.